 Resources for Competitive Analysis

-Once you ask yourself these questions, you may be wondering where you should go to find answers.
+Now that you’ve asked all these questions, you may be wondering where you should go to find answers.
 After all, your competitors aren’t exactly showing off their strategy to the world.

 To begin, it’s wise to look at your competitors’ owned content.
 Determine which channels they leverage.
-Whether they’re going to events, posting on social media, generating conversions from their website or using other tactics, you will likely find this process useful.
+Whether they’re going to events, posting on l media, generating conversions from their website or using other tactics, you will likely find this process useful.

 Overall, if you observe their website and other owned channels, it’ll give you a sense of what your competitors do and how they try to position themselves.